Work begins on $1.4 million training center for Ironworkers

 The apprentice program and training center are important because contractors rely on Local 550 to provide a quality workforce for construction jobs, Sherer said.

-"This is the biggest investment we've ever made it the history of our local," Sherer said.
+"This is the biggest investment we've ever made in the history of our local," Sherer said.